 Self-Awareness of Sensory Changes

-This difference in awareness can occur when brain injury affects insight.
+Differences in awareness can occur when brain injury affects insight.

-Learn more in anosognosia after brain injury.
+Learn more: anosognosia after brain injury

 Why Understanding Sensory Sensitivity Matters